Bulletin #2337, Maine Farm Safety Program: Wagon Safety

 - Don’t overload the wagon, its tires or the tow vehicle.

 Using the Wagon

 Use a tractor large enough to handle and stop the load without trouble.
 Use sturdy locking safety hitch pins.
 Use a locking jack, or jack and blocks, for hitching and unhitching a two-wheeled or tandem center-balanced wagon.
 Use standard hand signals when someone is helping with hitching.

 Never climb into a wagon with an unloading mechanism when it is running.
 Turn off the power at the tractor before doing any inspection or maintenance work.
 Shield any power shafts, pulleys, gears, beaters, augers, and conveyors on wagons and keep away from moving parts.

 The tractor operator pulling a wagon should take care to start and stop smoothly when people are on the wagon.
 Loaded wagons should be pulled at a reasonable speed to maintain control and should be kept clear of ditches, steep banks, and any other field or farm obstacles.
 Also, distribute the load evenly and if necessary, secure it so that it cannot slide or fall.
 Do not overload the wagon.

 Keep wagons clean of residual materials to minimize the chance of workers slipping while on the wagon.

 Do not permit anyone to ride a wagon while standing on the wagon’s tongue.
 Only necessary workers should ride on the wagon, but never between the tractor and wagon on the tongue.
-Be sure the workers always have secure footing and communicate with sign language if necessary to warn workers of any unexpected movements.
+Be sure the workers always have secure footing and communicate with hand signals if necessary to warn workers of any unexpected movements.